 How should companies count emissions?
 Virtually all accounting now follows the Greenhouse Gas Protocol’s standards, which have become to carbon accounting what GAAP is to traditional finance: their rules make it clear what needs to be counted and which buckets to put which items in.

 What information should companies share publicly?
-Most global disclosure frameworks are now built atop TCFD, which asks companies 11 core questions about their emissions and climate planning.
-Many companies then file those answers through the non-profit CDP (more on their relationship at the end).
+Most global disclosures are now built atop TCFD, which asks companies 11 core questions about their emissions and climate planning.

-While TCFD is fairly new, their core principles were designed with existing protocols in mind, with an eye to becoming the single global standard.
-They’ve now been adopted by the G7 along with a coalition of corporations worth over $25 trillion.
+TCFD standards have been adopted by the G7 along with a coalition of corporations worth over $25 trillion.
+They also form the basis of much of the new climate disclosure regulation around the globe, including the UK and EU.
 This is great news for companies: there’s now a common language for reporting on carbon, just as there is for financial reporting.

-A “group of five” representing other standards (CDP, CDSB, GRI, IR, and SASB) are also now officially working to harmonize around TCFD’s core, as are the IFRS and IOSCO.
+Separately, a “group of five” representing other standards (CDP, CDSB, GRI, IR, and SASB) are also now officially working to harmonise around TCFD’s core led by the International Sustainability Standards Board (ISSB), established by the IFRS.
 While companies may still be required to report through one or more of those other acronyms, the work they do in preparing TCFD responses will largely be reusable across the board.

 What TCFD asks for